 Note that there are no wash sale rules if you have a gain – the IRS is happy to have you sell shares at a gain and then take up the same position.
 Usually this would make no sense, but if you are afraid taxes will go up in future years – a good possibility this year – it may make sense to sell some shares now and pay the lower tax rates, particularly if you will need the money within the next five years or so.

 Selling short against the box: One way of locking in a gain but delaying when the taxes are realized is to sell shares of the same company short (this is called “selling short against the box”).
 For example, let’s say you have 100 shares of XYZ which is at $20 per share, and you bought the shares for$10 per share, for a $1000 gain.
 If you sold them today you would need to pay taxes on that $1000 gain this year.
 If you sold 100 shares short against the box, however, and then waited until January to have the two positions wash, you could delay the gain into next year.
 Note that if the stock went down the gain on the short sale would exactly offset the loss on the shares, and vice versa.
-This strategy may not make sense this year since it looks like taxes, especially taxes on capital gains, is likely to go up in 2013.
+This strategy may not make sense this year since it looks like taxes, especially taxes on capital gains, is likely to go up next year.
 It may actually make sense to take gains this year instead of next.
 Once again, check with your accountant since the rules may have changed.

 Put money in tax advantaged accounts: Don’t forget to open and fund IRA’s, educational IRA’s and the like.
 In some cases you get a tax deduction this year.
-In other cases you get to withdraw the funds tax-free if you follow the rules.
+In other cases you get to withdraw the funds tax-free in the future if you follow the rules.
 Opening and contributing to these types of accounts are great not just because of taxes.
 They also make you put money away that you will need later.
 Someday you will no longer be able to work, and some day your kids will want to go to college.
 It’s good to put away some money now.

 ‘Tis the season to save on taxes.
 Take a look at cleaning up your portfolio, fund your tax-advantaged accounts, and talk to your accountant for strategies specific to your situation today.